 Academic integrity: It is the aim of the faculty of TTU to foster a spirit of complete honesty and a high standard of integrity.
 Any attempt of students to present as their own any work that they have not honestly performed is regarded by faculty and administration as a serious offense and renders the offenders liable to serious consequences, possibly suspension.
-Please refer to the Texas Tech University Catalog p.
-46-47 for more information on this subject.
+Please see more information on-line at www.depts.ttu.edu/studentaffairs/CampusCrime/documents/integritymatters.pdf.

 Civility in the classroom: You are expected to be courteous to me and your fellow students.
 This means that your cell-phone should be turned off during the class; you shall not chat with your friends during class, eat meals or snacks, or cause a distraction in any other way.
-Please see more information on-line at www.studentaffairs.ttu.edu/vpsa/publications/civility.htm.